deniztu/p2_volatility/README.md

 ```

 You should now have a virtual environment called ``RNNExplore`` with all the necessary dependancies regarding python.

+### R

+Install R (This work is based on version 4.1.1) and R Studio (This work is based on version 2021.09.1)

+Then double click on

 ## Directory Structure